Healing Through Remembrance

 November 2006 – April 2023

 Autumn was 2 1/4 lbs when my husband rescued her in November 2006 after being abandoned at the shop where he worked.
-He secured her in a box but she got out and was found in a machine covered in oil.
-She was given multiple washings and arrived home where she was cared for by another rescued cat Lexus.
+He secured her in a box, but she got out and was found in a machine covered in oil.
+She was given multiple washings and arrived home, where she was cared for by another rescued cat, Lexus.
 The 2 girls bonded and were inseparable until Lexus passed away at age 5 due to cancer.
 Autumn was a sweet kitty who loved to cuddle with her Papa on the couch.
-She did get attached to another rescued kitty Rusty who she could spend time with.
-Even though Autumn battled thyroid and kidney disease along with chronic symptoms from feline herpes virus during her last years she never stopped bringing love and happiness to our family.
+She did get attached to another rescued kitty, Rusty whom she could spend time.
+Even though Autumn battled thyroid and kidney disease along with chronic symptoms from the feline herpes virus during her last years, she never stopped bringing love and happiness to our family.
 We will miss our little girl as she crossed over the Rainbow Bridge on April 12, 2023.
 She brought us much joy during her almost 17 years with us.

 Oscar Loeffler – A Life Well Lived